damil-dev/neurondb/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the GNU Affero General Public License v3.0 (AGPL-3.0), the same license as the project.
+By contributing, you agree that your contributions will be licensed under the Apache License 2.0 with Commons Clause restrictions and strict commercial use prohibitions, the same license as the project.

+This license strictly prohibits commercial use, creating companies based on the code, and restricts source code use to personal, non-commercial purposes only.
+Personal use of binaries is permitted.
+See the LICENSE file for full terms.